deammion/Engr-Project/architecture_design/architecture-design.md

 ...

 ### 4.4 Physical
-This project is software project that is done entirely on a computer.
-There are no hardware components to the system as it is fully a software project, therefore concers for hardware availability, reliability, performance and scaleability are not needed to be taken into consideration.
+This project is solely software-based and therefore this means that there are no physical requirements.
+The only requirement this project has is that there must be access to a computer to run the program.
+Furthermore, the computer must have Python installed on it.
+The computer must be able to run Python version 3.0 or higher.
+Section 4.4 discusses how software deals with the hardware availability, reliability, performance and scalability of the system.
+Therefore, as previously stated above due to the fact that project is completely software based the physical concerns that do not need to be considered.

-In a larger system, this project does have hardware components as it is meant as a over-the-counter countermeasure against Cross site scripting attacks against a companies computer infrastructure.
-That being said, this project could have concerns against the physical effects of a companies servers if a successful Cross site scripting attack were to be successful against a company.
+However this project is part of a larger system that does include hardware components.
+For this software project there may be hardware concerns when dealing with the larger system.
+For this project there will interaction with a disk.
+During the collection phase data will be both sent and extracted from the disk.
+This is a hardware concern that might be considered when the software integrates with hardware.
+This is not a concern that directly concerns  this software project, however it may need to be considered when working with larger systems.

 ### 4.5 Scenarios